Explore

 In fall 2022, Holyoke released a bid to solicit architect and design services.
 In November 2022, the SBC conducted interviews with three firms: Flansburgh Architects, Jones Whitsett Architects, and Mount Vernon Group Architects.
 In January 2023, Mount Vernon Group Architects was selected due to their strong record of designing buildings that meet the needs of their client districts and are highly cost effective.The design they presented has been built three times in Massachusetts: Lincoln Elementary in New Bedford, MA (2011), Athol Community Elementary School (2016), and Goodnow Brothers Elementary School in Marlborough (2018).
 This is part of the MSBA’s Model School Program.
 The design chosen is being adapted to fit Holyoke’s education plan and site needs.

 All stakeholders are welcome to attend the School Building Committee meetings.
-The SBC usually meets on one or two Thursdays each month beginning at 6 p.m. via Zoom.
+The SBC usually meets on the second Thursday each month beginning at 6 p.m. via Zoom..
 Meetings can also be viewed via Zoom Webinar and on Channel 15.
 Meetings are posted on the City webpage.

 The recordings (in English and Spanish) can be found in the Holyoke Media video archive.